 Reaching Agreements with Divorce Mediation

 Many Seattle-area couples find mediation to be an efficient and effective way to reach agreements in their divorce.
-The mediator does not make decisions for you, but manages and directs the conversation, and offers a structure that is conducive to gaining understanding and resolving differences.
+The mediator does not make decisions for you, but manages and directs the conversation, and offers a structure that is conducive to gaining understanding, prioritizing what’s important, and resolving differences.

 The Mediation Process

 When I work as mediator, we focus on the questions that need to be addressed, discuss what is important to each of you, and work towards solutions.
 Key is that everyone has a good understanding of the situation.
 Each mediation has “big picture” implications—the impact of the dispute itself on you and your family, and the impact of proposed solutions.
 We focus on both.

 Each mediation is different, because peoples’ needs differ.
 The typical process starts off with setting the foundation for working together, and understanding each of your priorities.
 We then gain a solid understanding of the resources available to address your priorities prior to embarking on the nuts and bolts of divorce.
 As part of mediation, we reach agreements about how to allocate property and debt, decide on support, consider tax consequences of different choices, and reality-test scenarios, so you can make good decisions for yourself and your family.
 My background includes helping write some of Washington’s laws about parenting plans.

 Mediation involves working together in same room to discuss important questions.
 If you and your spouse are up to doing that productively, mediation can be an excellent fit.
 Important to success is the willingness of all to commit to working together to find solutions, and an ability to maintain common courtesy while openly discussing concerns and important questions.

 Mediators in Washington State are prohibited from preparing legal documents to formalize the divorce agreements and for court.
 As part of my services, I prepare a Memorandum of Understanding that provides the details of my understanding of all agreements you have reached.